-Function LLDISPLAY_getGraphicsBufferAddress returns the address of the graphics buffer (back buffer) for the very first drawing.
-The content of this buffer is flushed to the external display memory by the function LLDISPLAY_flush.
+The back buffer (graphics buffer) address set in Initialization function is the address for the very first drawing.
+The content of this buffer is flushed to the external display memory by the function LLUI_DISPLAY_flush.
 The parameters define the rectangular area of the content which has changed during the last drawing action, and which must be flushed to the display buffer (dirty area).
+This function should be atomic: the implementation has to start another task or a hardware device (often a DMA) to perform the copy.